-Well off the tourist circuit, the charming capital of Chamba district is dominated by the former palaces of the local maharajas.
-The princely state of Chamba was founded in AD 920 by Raja Sahil Varman and it survived for 1000 years until finally falling to the British in 1845.
-Every year since 935, Chamba has celebrated the annual harvest with the Minjar Festival in July/August in honour of Raghuvira (an incarnation of Rama).
+Ensconced in the valley of the fast-flowing Ravi River, the bustling capital of Chamba district is dominated by the former palaces of the local maharajas.
+The princely state of Chamba was founded in AD 920 by Raja Sahil Varman and it survived for 1000 years until it finally fell to the British in 1845.
+Every year since 935, Chamba has celebrated the annual harvest with the Minjar Festival, in honour of Raghuvira (an incarnation of Rama).

-Chamba sits on a ledge above the Ravi River.
-The de facto centre of town is the open grassy sports field known as the Chowgan, the focus for festivals, impromptu cricket matches, picnics and promenades.
-Most places of interest are tucked away in the alleyways of Dogra Bazar, which runs uphill past the maharaja’s palace.
+Although en route to Bharmour and fine trekking country, Chamba is well off the tourist radar.
+The de facto centre is the open grassy sports field known as the Chowgan, the focus for festivals, impromptu cricket matches, picnics and promenades.
+Most places of interest are tucked away in the alleyways of Dogra Bazar, which spread uphill from the Chowgan.